Claire Coutinho: Parliamentary career

 Coutinho was selected as the Conservative candidate for East Surrey on 8 November 2019 after the 2019 United Kingdom general election was announced at the end of October.
 Described in The Guardian as a "super-safe Conservative seat", East Surrey was previously held by Sam Gyimah who defected to the Liberal Democrats in September that year.

 She was elected as MP for East Surrey at the 2019 general election, which was held on 12 December, with 59.7% of the vote and a majority of 24,040.
-This was almost exactly same share of the constituency vote that the Conservative Party has secured in the previous election in 2017, when Gyimah took 59.6% of votes cast.
+This was a similar share of the constituency vote to that which the Conservative Party secured in the previous election in 2017, when Gyimah took 59.6% of votes cast.

 In May 2020, she was criticised by several of her local constituents for supporting Dominic Cummings, then the chief adviser to Prime Minister Boris Johnson, in taking a controversial 260 mile trip from London to County Durham during a national lockdown in the COVID-19 pandemic.
 In June 2020, the windows of the East Surrey Conservative Association offices were graffitied with the words "liars, cheats, traitors" in black paint.

 Coutinho joined the advisory board of the centre-right think tank Onward in February 2020.
 She was appointed as a Parliamentary Private Secretary (PPS) to Rishi Sunak in March 2020, She was a senior fellow at the conservative think tank Policy Exchange in 2021.
 Coutinho resigned from her position as PPS on 6 July 2022 in protest at Prime Minister Johnson's leadership following the Chris Pincher scandal, and endorsed Sunak in the following Conservative Party leadership election.

 Coutinho served as Parliamentary Under Secretary of State for Disabled People between September and October 2022 and Parliamentary Under-Secretary of State for Children, Families and Wellbeing between October 2022 and August 2023.
 The government signed a £19.5 million contract with consultancy Newton Europe in June 2022 to design and develop its Delivering Better Value (DBV) programme, which aimed to reduce budget deficits in the education of children with special educational needs and disabilities with a target of at least 20% cut in new education provision.
 In May 2023, Coutinho stated to the Education Select Committee that there were no targets.

 In August 2023, Coutinho wrote to social landlords, housing associations and developers calling on them to let childminders work from rented properties.
 She commented that restrictive clauses in their contracts may stop them working from their homes.

 At the 2024 general election, Coutinho was re-elected to Parliament as MP for East Surrey with a decreased vote share of 35.6% and a decreased majority of 7,450.
 The Conservative Party lost the election, and on 8 July 2024, she was appointed as Shadow Secretary of State for Energy Security and Net Zero in Sunak's shadow cabinet.